IntelLabs/RAG-FiT/docs/inference.md

 The main differences in this configuration are as follows:

-- `ragfoundry.models.vllm.VLLMInference`: This class is used to utilize the vLLM-based engine.
+- `ragfit.models.vllm.VLLMInference`: This class is used to utilize the vLLM-based engine.
 - `llm_params`: These are optional vLLM arguments that can be passed to the LLM class.
 - `generation`: These are optional arguments that define the generation policy.
 The supported arguments are compatible with vLLM's `SamplingParams`.
 - `num_gpus`: This specifies the number of GPUs to use during inference.